Skip to main content

 \\wsl.localhost\Ubuntu\home\boris\Projects

 That is the “Projects” folder inside my home folder in WSL.
 There are 2 ways for us to know that we are in WSL: The top bar and in the bottom left corner of VS Code.
-In both places, we have WSL: Ubuntu written, as is shown on screenshots.
+In both places, we should see the text WSL: Ubuntu, as shown on screenshots.

 Image description